ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

   (e.g., SIGTERM) and exit gracefully
 - exit statuses
 - [libxc][libxc] support: This expands the library of functionals that can be used
+- [Environ][Environ]: This compiles Quantum Espresso with the Environ library, enabling the use of advanced solvent models (e.g., SCCS, SSCS)

 ## Tips